 Dr Peter Riddles – Inaugural Chairman

-LSQ is an opportunity for industry stakeholders to come together and cooperate to grow their businesses and help create a dynamic, internationally competitive and sustainable life sciences industry in Queensland, Australia.
+Life Sciences Queensland Limited (LSQ) is a Queensland Peak Body who offers opportunities for industry stakeholders to come together and cooperate to grow their businesses and help create a dynamic, internationally competitive and sustainable life sciences industry in Queensland, Australia.
 LSQ is helping to shape the strategic direction of the industry in the State and influence public policy.
-We also provide members with tools, services, market intelligence and access to an international network of life sciences organisations with the aim of identifying new business opportunities and accelerating business growth.
+LSQ also provides Members with tools, services, market intelligence and access to an international network of life sciences organisations with the aim of identifying new business opportunities and accelerating business growth.

-In a broader sense, LSQ is working to enhance Queensland’s national and international reputation as a centre of commercial and research excellence in life sciences.
-LSQ is an industry-led vehicle, which promotes and supports all segments of the Queensland life sciences industry.
+In a broader sense, LSQ is working to enhance Queensland’s national and international reputation as a centre of commercial and research excellence in life sciences by creating one voice for the industry to promote and support all segments of the Queensland life sciences industry, an industry which works to heal, feed and fuel our citizens.

 - Play a leading role in influencing public policy so as to help ensure sustainable growth of the Queensland Life Science Industry.